-This report, generously supported by the Mack Ness Fund, focuses on changes in the sociodemographic and economic profile of Israel’s Southern District, which broadly includes the Negev.
-An initial chapter clarifies some introductory themes related to the delineation of these geographic areas, the region’s subpopulations, and the writing period, and it also briefly summarizes some of the major public investments in the South over the last 20 years.
+This study focuses on changes in the sociodemographic and economic profile of Israel’s Southern District, which broadly includes the Negev.
+An initial chapter of the report clarifies some introductory themes related to the delineation of these geographic areas, the region’s subpopulations at the time of the study, and it also briefly summarizes some of the major public investments in the South over the last 20 years.

-The main body of the report comprises three empirical chapters.
-These employ a combination of aggregate data and household-based survey data from the Central Bureau of Statistics (CBS) to paint a comprehensive picture of several important sociodemographic and economic trends and characteristics.
-Each chapter is devoted to a particular set of topics that help us understand developments in Israel’s south in the long term.
-Chapter 2 deals with issues in demographic growth.
-Chapter 3 discusses household size, migration, and real estate trends.
-Chapter 4 deals with changes in education selected characteristics of the labor market, particularly the level of labor market participation and relatively high-paying occupations.
+The study is intended to bring a greater understanding of the long-term developments in the southern region of Israel.
+It employs a combination of aggregate data and household-based survey data from the Central Bureau of Statistics (CBS) to paint a comprehensive picture of several important sociodemographic and economic trends and characteristics.
+The study’s chapters deal with three main issues: demographic growth; household composition, migration patterns to and from the South, and real estate trends; and changes in education as well as selected characteristics of the labor market, particularly the level of labor market participation and relatively high-paying occupations.

 Demographic growth and residential patterns

 - The South has experienced substantial growth over the last 20 years, though this has largely been driven by growth in the Arab sector, and especially among people currently in their teens and 20s.

 - After many years of net negative migration out of the South, migration has become positive over the last few years.

 - The South is populated not only by Jews and Muslims, but also by a substantial minority of “others” who do not fall neatly into one of the two major religious groupings.
 In fact, there is a higher percentage of “others” in the Southern District than in any other district in the country.

 - Arab fertility levels in the South have fallen sharply over the last 20 years — from over 9 children per woman to around 5 today — but that is still much higher than that of Jews and others (around 3.1 children per woman).